Vibrant Latino Festivals: Food, Dance & Culture

 Las Posadas is the ultimate pre-Christmas bash.
 For nine nights, the community gathers for processions, songs, and fun.
 Each evening, people dressed as Joseph and Mary go from house to house, singing and asking for shelter.
 The hosts, playing innkeepers, initially turn them away before finally offering a place to stay.
 This act commemorates the nativity story and brings everyone closer.

 But it’s not just about caroling.
 Participants break piñatas, enjoy traditional foods, and sip on warm drinks like ponche, a fruity punch.
-It’s a mix of religious observance and social gathering, kicking off the holiday season in style.
+It’s a mix of and social gathering, kicking off the holiday season in style.
 For more on Latino holiday traditions, check out our article on Latin American holiday traditions.

 NightEvent